Anne strives to be self-sufficient. She takes pride in knowing she can fix things on her own and wants to teach others to do the same.

 After you've gotten everything out of the room that doesn't belong, you're going to start doing several things at once.
 First, you're going to want to take everything but furniture out and put them in boxes or bags.
 This is so that you can organize furniture (if you're doing a room that has it).

-You'll be cleaning as well — dusting surfaces, wiping down glass, vacuuming out drawers and cleaning floors.
+You'll be cleaning as well—dusting surfaces, wiping down glass, vacuuming out drawers, and cleaning floors.
 It helps to have all of the non-furniture items boxed up at this point so that it's not in the way.

-Once surfaces, cabinets, and drawers are clean, you have two options: start putting boxed items away or keep these items boxed and start on another room.
+Once surfaces, cabinets, and drawers are clean, you have two options: start putting boxed items away or keep these items packed and start on another room.
 Both have their benefits.
 Putting stuff away is helpful in rooms that get used multiple times a day.
 Kitchens and bathrooms usually fall into this category.
 Putting dishes and food away assists in the functionality of the room.

 Items that are moved from other rooms can be put away as you go.
-On the other hand, keeping items in boxes instead of putting them away until all rooms are organized gives you a better visual of how much stuff needs to find a home in the correct room.
+On the other hand, keeping things in boxes instead of putting them away until all rooms are organized gives you a better visual of how much stuff needs to find a home in the correct room.
 It is also easier to find duplicates of items.
 Choose whichever method is best for you.

-Repeating The Process In Each Room
+Repeating the Process in Each Room

-By this point, you should have one room that's been mostly or completely organized.
+By this point, you should have one room that's been mostly or entirely organized.
 Congratulations!
 Take a moment to praise yourself and to look around.
 You can do this.
 The room you're standing in has proven as much.
 Be proud of what you've accomplished.
 Take a day or two to rest before tackling another room.